I sang to gave myself meaning. 2020.

 Desperate for identity, belonging, a tribe..I lied, fibbed, made myself up, pretended I was French or American.
 I told strangers in pubs and clubs that I was from far away.
-I discovered, quite by accident, a singing voice one day, but like the making up of many me’s, I feel as if I am an imposter.
+I discovered, quite by accident, a singing voice.
+But, like the making up of many me’s, I often feel as if I am an imposter.
 Age snags and snaps and suddenly I am an old woman.
-Oh no. I was young.
-Once upon a time.
-It seems to me that time went too fast.
+Oh no. Once upon a time I was young It seems to me that time went too fast.
 Stop.
 The end.
 I am slowly dying.
 Sitting in my pants eating crisps.
 A world seemingly shooting itself in the foot.
-A Virus here, a war there in a time run by ….nothing has changed.
+A Virus here, a war there, a food a famine. ….nothing has changed.

 Extract from The Singers Tale..
 1965.

 The city was full of gamblers and losers, pariahs and deludering liars.

 The Boss ‘It was always so.’ .. with snort of derision

 Nasty Nellie ‘A plague or worms toads and cockroaches upon their heads’

 The Boss ‘Above the law, entitled by rank, blood, land and privilege.
 The Law, entitled by uniform, connections, violence and control.
 Power, greed and avarice.